FREE child restraint checking days

 - In NSW, it is illegal to use a child restraint in the front passenger seat of a vehicle if a passenger airbag is fitted.

 - Ensure the restraint is installed correctly.
 See a restraint fitter if in doubt.
-Call 13 22 13 to find your nearest RMS Authorised Fitting Station.
+To find your nearest RMS Authorised Fitting Station go to Authorised Restraint Fitting Station

 - Always use the top tether strap where required.